 “The idea for the clinic came into being when a group from the community realized there was a need for a place where folks could go for accessible dental care, beyond what the dental schools can provide,” says Lara Timler, professor in the Dental Hygiene program at Fanshawe and member of the London Community Dental Alliance.

-The clinic serves as a place for students studying in Fanshawe’s Dental Hygiene and Dental Assisting programs to gain clinical experience while providing a much-needed service in our community.
+The clinic serves as a place for students studying in Fanshawe’s Dental Hygiene program to gain clinical experience while providing a much-needed service in our community.
 It is funded primarily through donations and grants, with a small fee for service.
 There are salaried staff, including a dentist, dental hygienist, dental assistant and receptionist, and other dental health professionals volunteer their time to work at the clinic.
 People must meet strict eligibility criteria to access the services, and there is already high demand.

 “The Wright Clinic offers complete care, not just emergency care, for people who need it most,” says Timler.
 “It’s about helping people on their journey for oral health.”